-We excavate the site, using by laser-controlled machine with a fall in one direction.
+We excavate the site, using a laser-controlled machine to create a fall in one direction.

 If necessary, we lay a perforated plastic pipe in stone to the perimeter to catch water coming from above and extract water from the court's base.
 We lay a geotextile weed barrier on the excavated base